ploki/yanapack/README.md

 At this time, only linear analysis in the frequency domain is supported.
 A simple Gauss-Jordan algorithm is used and no special attention is taken on conditioning the system of equations.

-It is work in progress.
+It is still work in progress.

 This library will be used in a improved version of the loudspeaker graphing calculator ( https://github.com/ploki/Loudspeaker/ )